No consumption, recovery of drugs from Aryan Khan, Mukul Rohatgi tells Bombay High Court | Law-Order

 The senior lawyer said the case has attracted public gaze and media attention only due to his parents otherwise this case would not have even been mentioned like this.
 "I've filed a rejoinder that I'm making no allegation against any NCB Officer.
 I did this after NCB filed an affidavit on one of the Panch's allegations which have blamed one Pooja who is connected with me etc. I am not concerned with all that unsavoury controversy and I have no complaints against anyone from NCB or prosecution.
 Here we stand and I think that it's a fit case of bail," Rohatgi added.

-Bombay High Court on Tuesday adjourned the hearing on the bail application of Aryan Khan, accused in the drugs on cruise case, till tomorrow.
+The court adjourned the hearing on the bail application in the cruise case till tomorrow.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)